IvaFingerova/git-talks/talks/talk01.md

 Git is distributed version control system

 * Keeps every saved change (commit/version) of your text files
-* Allows to backup any version from history
+* Allows to restore any version from history
 * Syncs with remote computers (repositories)
 * Works offline (no Internet needed)
 * Easy team work